Nonconvergence of the Feynman-Dyson diagrammatic perturbation expansion of propagators: Exact Feynman propagator

-The residues thus obtained correctly fall in the range of zero to one.
-They also satisfy the particle number sum rule [Eq.\ (\ref{eq:sumrule1})] and Galitskii--Migdal identity [Eq.\ (\ref{eq:GM})] with the precision of $10^{-7}$ and $10^{-6}\,E_{\text{h}}$, respectively, which may be viewed as a numerical manifestation of the fact that the exact Green's function obeys the conservation laws \cite{BaymKadanoff1961,Baym_selfconsistent,Kadanoff_book,Dahlen2005}.
-Very many tiny contributions from satellite roots are crucial for these identities to be accurately satisfied.
+The residues thus obtained correctly fall in the range of zero to one for the BH molecule.
+They also satisfy the particle number sum rule [Eq.\ (\ref{eq:sumrule1})] and Galitskii--Migdal identity [Eq.\ (\ref{eq:GM})] with the precision of $10^{-7}$ and $10^{-6}\,E_{\text{h}}$, respectively, which is a numerical manifestation of the fact that the exact Green's function obeys the Baym--Kadanoff conservation laws \cite{BaymKadanoff1961,Baym_selfconsistent,Kadanoff_book,Dahlen2005}.
+Very many tiny contributions from satellite roots are crucial for these identities to be accurately satisfied, and including only principal roots results in severe errors even in this tiny system.

-Overall, the exact finite-basis-set Green's function and self-energy are well behaved, satisfying conservation laws and yielding results that are in exact numerical agreement with alternative methods such as FCI or EOM-CC.
-Therefore, the pathological behaviors we are about to discuss are exclusively ascribed to perturbation theory.
+Overall, the exact finite-basis-set Green's function and self-energy are well-behaved, satisfying conservation laws and yielding results that are in exact numerical agreement with alternative methods such as FCI or full EOM-CC.
+Therefore, the pathological behaviors we are about to discuss are exclusively ascribed to their perturbation expansions.